eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

    is merely a port number that is linked with this particular server.

- Again, note that leaseDuration was set to INFINITY in order to mimic the HelloWorldExample usual participants but can be whatever value without affecting the discovery operation.
+ Again, note that leaseDuration was set to INFINITY in order to mimic the HelloWorldExample usual participants but it can be whatever value without affecting the discovery operation.

 HelloWorld_UDP_TCP_config.xml
 -----------------------------